voxpupuli/puppet-vault_lookup/README.md

 ## Requirements

-This is expected to be run using the `Deferred` type, which requires Puppet 6.0.0 and later, and of course [Vault](https://www.vaultproject.io/) to store the data.
+This is expected to be run using the `Deferred` type, which requires Puppet 6.0.0 or later, and of course [Vault](https://www.vaultproject.io/) to store the data.

 ## Setup